matuteiglesias/journal/content/Dev/2025-07-10_Debugged_and_Enhanced_Python_Pipeline_Management.md

 **🕒 21:10–21:55**
 **🏷️ Labels**: Python, Debugging, Pipeline, Error Handling, Metadata
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to debug and enhance various aspects of [[Python]] pipeline management, focusing on error handling, metadata persistence, and alignment of modular scripts with monolithic logic.
+The session aimed to debug and enhance various aspects of [[Python]] pipeline management, focusing on [[error handling]], metadata persistence, and alignment of modular scripts with monolithic logic.

 ### Key Activities
 - Addressed an `IsADirectoryError` by providing solutions for handling file downloads correctly.